ChelletTakoua/MemeHub/backend/README.md

 ### Resquest Details:

 You can access the details of a specific request by clicking on the request in the session history page.
 This will show you the details of the request including the request method, URL, request and response headers and body, body and routing information.

+## JWT Token Validation:

+In our application, the JWT (JSON Web Token) is used for secure transmission of information between parties as a JSON object.
+This information can be verified and trusted because it is digitally signed.

+The JWT token is used in two scenarios: email verification and password reset.

+1. **Email Verification:** When a new user registers, a JWT token is generated and sent to the user's email.
+This token contains the user's ID and email.
+The user is required to click on the verification link, which includes the JWT token, to verify their email address.
+The server then decodes the JWT token to retrieve the user's information and verifies the email address.

+2. **Password Reset:** When a user requests a password reset, a JWT token is generated and sent to the user's email.
+This token contains the user's ID and email.
+The user is required to click on the reset link, which includes the JWT token, to reset their password.
+The server then decodes the JWT token to retrieve the user's information and allows the user to reset their password.

+The [`AuthKeyGenerator`](src/Authentication/AuthKeyGenerator.php) class is responsible for encoding and decoding the JWT token.

+The JWT token also contains an expiration time.
+If the current time is greater than the expiration time in the token, an `ExpiredTokenException` is thrown.
+This ensures that the token is only valid for a certain period of time.

+This process ensures that the user is who they claim to be and prevents unauthorized access to protected resources.